bgamari/ghc-wiki-import/building/running-tests/details.md

 - `tests`: Contains the actual test cases to run.
 - `timeout`: Contains a Haskell program that kills a running test case after a certain amount of time.
 Used by the testsuite framework.

+More documentation can also be found in the driver, particularly in its README.md file.

 ## Testsuite Implementation details